swiftlang/swift-evolution/proposals/0270-rangeset-and-collection-operations.md

     /// - Parameters:
     ///   - subranges: The indices of the elements to move.
     ///   - insertionPoint: The index to use as the destination of the elements.
-    /// - Returns: The new bounds of the moved elements.
+    /// - Returns: The new bounds of the moved elements that were previously located at
+    ///	the indices provided by the RangeSet.
     ///
     /// - Complexity: O(*n* log *n*) where *n* is the length of the collection.
     @discardableResult